Petrice Jones: How The Actor is Fighting Single Use Plastic Waste in Hollywood

 We’re pleased to say that we’ve just built our first house for the first waste collector and their family.
 Just 99 more to go!

-This idea was inspired by your time in Hollywood, right?
+Was this idea was inspired by your time in Hollywood?

 First, I tried to get the production team to switch to a better water source like Just Water but the monetary factor was a challenge.